Andy Partridge: Health

 Partridge experiences auditory synesthesia, which he uses in his songwriting process.
-In later interviews, he stated he identifies as being on the autistic spectrum.
-At the age of 12, he was professionally diagnosed with ADHD and prescribed Valium.
+In later interviews, he stated he believes himself to be on the autistic spectrum, saying in a 2022 interview with The Guardian: "I think I'm on the spectrum, yes, but it's all helped me and I wouldn't have it any other way."
+He has also had obsessive–compulsive disorder since childhood.
+At the age of 12, he was professionally diagnosed with ADHD (known at the time as simply "hyperactivity") and prescribed Valium.
 He later formed a dependency on the drug that was exacerbated by the pressures of his music career.
 After disposing of the drug in 1981, he experienced severe withdrawal effects that led to XTC's withdrawal from touring.

-In 1992, Partridge had an ear infection that left him temporarily deaf, and in 2006, during one of the sessions for Monstrance, some of his hearing was destroyed following a studio mishap, which caused him to develop severe and permanent tinnitus.
-He later stated that he had "contemplated suicide, just to stop it [the tinnitus]."
+In 1992, Partridge had an ear infection that left him temporarily deaf, and in 2006, during one of the sessions for Monstrance, some of his hearing was destroyed following a studio mishap which caused him to develop severe tinnitus.
+He later stated that he had "contemplated suicide, just to stop [the tinnitus]."

 Influences

 As stated by Partridge, artists who have influenced him include: